-When one train reached its destination, I check into a hotel; take a nice, long shower; and enjoy a scrumptious dinner in an elegant dining room before boarding the next train to see what its route had to offer.
+When one train reached its destination, I check into a hotel; take a nice, long shower; and enjoy a scrumptious dinner in an elegant dining room.
+I’d spend a day or two, then hop on the next train going my way.

 If I came upon a location that truly captured my heart, I’d hop off, convert a heavyweight coach into my tiny house on wheels, and settle onto the observation deck to watch the trains roll past – until the next urge to ride the rails won me over.
 Then, I’d hitch my tiny house on the back of a passing train and take off across the countryside once more.

 Of course, we both know this will never happen.
 But I can dream, can’t I?